sperezconesa/electroporation_modeling/README.md

 ### Binder
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/sperezconesa/electroporation_modeling/HEAD)

-Try out [mybinder](https://mybinder.org/v2/gh/sperezconesa/electroporation_modeling/HEAD) to run the notebooks live on the cloud!
+Try out [my binder](https://mybinder.org/v2/gh/sperezconesa/electroporation_modeling/HEAD) to run the notebooks live on the cloud!
+It's free :wink:

-For the moment, you can't recreate the models (too few memory on binder) and can't upload them from the github repo.
+Unfortunatelly, you can't train the models (too few memory on binder), but you can load them from the [OSF](https://osf.io/fv98a/) repostory and analyze them in my binder.

-WIP: load models from OSF or similar.

 ### Recreate conda environment